-Indian Antiquary.-"We have is detail accounts of events and incidents in Aurangzib's life, and these bring home to us in a remarkable way what manner of man he was."
+Indian Antiquary.
+"We have in detail accounts of events and incidents in Aurangzib's life, and these bring home to us in a remarkable way what manner of man he was.

 Mughal Administration

 Second edition, rewritten and enlarged to more than double the size of the first edition, 272 pages, Rs.
 3.